What Are A Group Of Apes Called

 Comprehensive Overview: Exploring Ape Group Dynamics

 The term "troop" is often used as a general term to describe a group of apes living and moving together.
-However, the composition and dynamics of these troops can vary considerably depending on the species.
+Still, the composition and dynamics of these troops can vary considerably depending on the species.

 Defining a Troop: More Than Just a Gathering